hhaootian/hhaootian.github.io/_pages/about.md

 About
 ------
 I'm a third year Ph.
 D. student majoring in Theoretical and Computational Chemistry at Southern Methodist University.
 I'm also pursuing a MS in Computer Science at Georgia Tech.
 I'm expected to graduate in 2023 spring.
+My resume PDF is available <a href= "https://github.com/htian97/htian97.github.io/blob/master/files/resume.pdf">here</a>.

 My research mainly lies in machine learning and molecular dynamics simulations.
 Currently, I focus on: (1) decipher protein allostery through machine learning based methods; (2) understand protein conformations through artificial intelligence.

+Feel free to contact me for research collaborations and software developer jobs.

-I will join Facebook as a software engineer intern in machine learning from May 2022.
+**I will join Facebook as a software engineer intern in machine learning from May 2022.**

 News